Anton LaVey: Church of Satan

-Anton Lavey became a local celebrity in San Francisco through his paranormal research and live performances as an organist, including playing the Wurlitzer at the Lost Weekend cocktail lounge.
+Anton LaVey became a local celebrity in San Francisco through his paranormal research and live performances as an organist, including playing the Wurlitzer at the Lost Weekend cocktail lounge.
 He was also a publicly noticeable figure; he drove a coroner's van around town, and he walked his pet black leopard, named Zoltan.
+In 1965, he acquired a lion, named Togare, as a pet.
+This garnered LaVey much media attention.
+The lion was eventually given to the San Francisco Zoo.
 He attracted many San Francisco notables to his parties.
 Guests included Carin de Plessin, Michael Harner, Chester A. Arthur III, Forrest J Ackerman, Fritz Leiber, Cecil E. Nixon, and Kenneth Anger.
 LaVey formed a group called the Order of the Trapezoid, which later evolved into the governing body of the Church of Satan.
 According to Faxneld and Petersen, the Church of Satan represented "the first public, highly visible, and long-lasting organisation which propounded a coherent Satanic discourse".

 Never one for theory, LaVey created a belief system somewhere between religion, philosophy, psychology, and carnival (or circus), freely appropriating science, mythology, fringe beliefs, and play in a potent mix.
 The core goal was always indulgence and vital existence, based on the devices and desires of the self-made man.